syncfusion-content/windowsforms-docs/WindowsForms/Installation and Deployment/Installation.md

 Refer to the Syncfusion NuGet Packages from the Visual Studio applications.
 The following steps help you add the reference of the Syncfusion assemblies in the Project References.

-1. Right-click on Project and choose the Manage NuGet Packages.
+1. Right-click the Project and choose the Manage NuGet Packages.
 2. Select Online.
 Refer to the following screenshot for more information.

 ![nuget](Installation_images/Installation_img1.jpeg)

 3. Install the required corresponding framework control to use in Visual Studio projects.
-You can install the dependent assemblies when needed.
-The framework number at the end of package name like, 35, 40, and 45, 451 is added.
+You can install the dependent assemblies when required.
+The framework numbers at the end of package name like, 35, 40, and 45, 451 are added.
-4. Find the installed Syncfusion Packages in the Directory location, of the solution file, of the created project, Syncfusion Packages.
+4. Find the installed Syncfusion Packages in the Directory location of the solution file of the created project, Syncfusion Packages.
 5. You can [configure](http://help.syncfusion.com/ug/extension/index.html#!Documents/nugetinstallandconfiguration.htm "") Nuget for the required purpose.

 ### Command Line installation